 All Compass Motorhomes have a specially designed roof rack system fitted or available as an optional extra.
-To accommodate the roof rack the roofs of all motorhomes have been specially strengthened.
-However, it must be noted that the strengthened area relates only to that contained by the roof rack and that to step beyond this area may cause damage to the roof panel itself.
-When loading the roof rack ensure that the load is distributed evenly and that it is securely fastened.
-Do not overload the roof rack!
-In normal conditions the roof rack area is capable of withstanding the average persons weight e.g. 12 stone/76Kg.
+The roof of each motorhome is strengthened to accommodate the roof rack, however, the strengthened area only relates to that contained within the roof rack rails, and to step beyond this area may cause damage to the roof.
+The roof rack are is capable of withstanding the average persons weight e.g. 12 stone/76 kgs.